EarthNets: Empowering AI in Earth Observation: The EarthNets Open Platform

 \section{The EarthNets Open Platform}

-Large-scale and high-quality datasets are important for a faithful evaluation of RS algorithms.
-While other factors like training tricks, hyper-parameters, optimizers, and initialization methods are also quite critical for a fair and reliable comparison of different methods.
+Large-scale, high-quality datasets are important for a faithful evaluation of RS algorithms, while other factors like training tricks, hyper-parameters, optimizers, and initialization methods are also critical for a fair and reliable comparison of different methods.
 Thus, an open platform is crucial for the fair evaluation, reproducibility, and efficient development of novel methods.
-However, there is still no unified deep learning platform for different RS tasks.
+However, there is still no unified deep-learning platform for different RS tasks.
 Torchgeo \cite{stewart2021torchgeo} mainly focuses on the data loading part.
-AiTLAS\cite{dimitrovski2022aitlas} mainly contains codebase for RS classification task.
-In contrast, we aim to build a new unified platform for RS community, which not only deals with dataset loading, but also includes libraries for different RS tasks.
+AiTLAS\cite{dimitrovski2022aitlas} mainly contains the codebase for the RS classification task.
+In contrast, we aim to build a new unified platform for the RS community that not only deals with dataset loading but also includes libraries for different RS tasks.